urbantreelion/ece350-lab-manual/_lab3/FM-transmitter-simulation.md

   - Add a *QT GUI Range* for each of $$ f_m $$, $$ f_c $$ and $$ \beta $$.
   - For the message frequency, range from 0-10 kHz with a default value of 5 kHz.
   - For the carrier frequency, range from 0-100 kHz with a default value of 25 kHz.
-  - For the beta value, fange from 0-4 with a default value of 4, and a step size of 0.025.
+  - For the beta value, range from 0-5 with a default value of 4, and a step size of 0.025.

 - Begin by using a *Signal Source* block and a *Multiply Const* block to create the $$ \beta sin( 2\pi f_m t) $$ term.
-  - In the signal source, change the *Output Type* to *Float*.
+  - In the signal source, change the *Output Type* to *Float*, and the *Waveform* to *Sine*.
   - Use the variables from the *QT GUI Range* widgets for $$ \beta $$ and $$ f_m $$.
-  - The flowgraph should now look like the following figure.

 - This flowgraph will not be used to transmit to any hardware, so a *Throttle* block is needed.
 Add a *Throttle* after the *Multiply Const* block.